benhoskings/babushka.me/pith/running-babushka.html.markdown

 If something isn't working, you have a list of things that _aren't_ the culprit: everything in the output with a green ✓ beside it.
 Conversely, if babushka can detect the problem, the failing dep will have a red ✗ beside it instead, which leads you straight to the cause of the problem.
 Test-driven sysadmin!

-## Options

-There are several useful options to use when running deps.
-One to try out now is `--dry-run`, which will just check whether the dep in question (and its requirements) are met, without changing your system; babushka won't attempt to meet unmet deps.

-    $ babushka rubygems --dry-run

-When writing deps, the option you'll be after most regularly is `--debug`, which makes babushka much more verbose.
-In particular, output from long-running shell commands will be printed in realtime.

-    $ babushka rubygems --debug

-A third useful option is `--defaults`, which causes babushka to run non-interactively so it doesn't prompt for input at runtime.

 ## The babushka console

 Although babushka is predominantly a commandline app, it's not implemented that way.
 All the commandline functionality is available at a ruby console too: